 The Tri-Valley has been in the limelight throughout 2018.
 First, Livermore snagged a full episode feature on Dine Out Along the Road, then Pleasanton was voted the

-Dublin has recently been voted as the best place to live in California and the seventh best place to live in the United States by Money magazine!
-Find out more about what Dublin, CA has to offer below.
+Dublin has recently been voted as the best place to live in California and the seventh best place to live in the United States in “MONEY’s 2018 Best Places to Live!”
+Find out more.

 Dublin is just 35 miles east of San Francisco, which means a trip to the city for work or play is an easy trek.
 In addition to having close-by highway access, Dublin is home to the Dublin/Pleasanton BART station which effortlessly connects the entire San Francisco Bay Area.
 Check out the possibilities that traveling on BART opens up to Dublin residents and visitors.
 More Info →

 Dublin’s Irish roots are on constant display in the form of shamrock street signs and park adornments , but once a year the city celebrates their Celtic heritage with an enormous St. Patrick’s Day Parade.
 This two-day festival is known to draw in thousands of attendees and host hundreds of local vendors.